scipp.Dataset#

 If

-has a .keys() method, then update does:for k in other.keys(): self[k] = other[k]
+otherhas a .keys() method, then update does:for k in other.keys(): self[k] = other[k].If

-is given but does not have a .keys() method, then update does:for k, v in other: self[k] = v
+otheris given but does not have a .keys() method, then update does:for k, v in other: self[k] = v.In either case, this is followed by:

-for k in kwargs: self[k] = kwargs[k]
+for k in kwargs: self[k] = kwargs[k].See also

-- values(self: scipp._scipp.core.Dataset) scipp._scipp.core.Dataset_values_view #
+- values(self: scipp._scipp.core.Dataset) scipp._scipp.core.Dataset_values_view#